Azure/osdu-developer/docs/src/architecture.md

     end
 ```

-# Infrastructure
+## Infrastructure

-The architecture diagram below provides a visual representation of the infrastructure when deployed.
-It's designed to help you understand the various components and how they interact within the Azure environment.
+This diagram provides a visual representation of the infrastructure as deployed.
+It is intended to help illustrate the various components and interactions within Azure.

 ![[0]][0]

-## Key Components Illustrated in the Diagram:
+### Components

-1. Azure Virtual Network: Illustrates the default network design.
+1. Azure Virtual Network - Illustrate the default network design.
-2. Kubernetes Node Pools: Illustrate the design of the cluster nodepools.
+2. Kubernetes Node Pools - Illustrate the design for the cluster nodepools.
-3. Storage Resources: Illustrates how Storage Accounts and Cosmos Databases are connected to the network.
+3. Storage Resources - Illustrate how Storage Accounts and Cosmos Databases connect to the network.
-4. Ingress Load Balancers: Illustrates how the Load Balancers created by Istio Gateways are to the network.
+4. Ingress Load Balancers - Illustrate how the Load Balancers created by Istio Gateways are available in the network.

-## Software Management with a Gitops Approach
+## Software

 In this workspace, we utilize a GitOps approach for efficient and reliable software management.
-This method leverages this Git repository as the source of truth for defining and updating the software configurations and deployments within the infrastructure.
+This method leverages a Git repository as the source of truth for defining and updating the software configurations and deployments within the infrastructure.

 ### GitOps Configuration

-Our GitOps configuration resides in this Git repository and uses a customized [repo-per-team](https://fluxcd.io/flux/guides/repository-structure/#repo-per-team) pattern.
+A GitOps configuration resides in this Git repository and uses a customized [repo-per-team](https://fluxcd.io/flux/guides/repository-structure/#repo-per-team) pattern.
 This repository includes:

 - **Configuration Files**: YAML files defining the desired state of our components and applications.

 - **Charts**: Helm charts used for defining, installing, and upgrading Kubernetes applications.

-### Advantages of GitOps
+### GitOps Advantages

 - **Consistency and Standardization**: Ensures consistent configurations across different environments.
 - **Audit Trails**: Every change is recorded in Git, providing a clear audit trail.
 - **Rollbacks and Recovery**: Every change is recorded in Git, providing a clear audit trail.
 - **Enhanced Security**: Changes are reviewed through pull requests, increasing security and collaboration.

-Our GitOps approach simplifies the process of deploying and managing software, making it easier to maintain and update, as well as providing a configurable way of leveraging other software configurations by pointing to alternate repositories hosting other configurations.
+A GitOps approach simplifies the process of deploying and managing software, making it easier to maintain and update, as well as providing a configurable way of leveraging other software configurations by pointing to alternate repositories hosting other configurations.
 By leveraging this method, we ensure that our deployments can be extended to things that not only include the default software load.

 [0]: images/architecture.png "Architecture Diagram"